Transclusion: Server-side transclusion

 Transclusion can be accomplished on the server side, as through Server Side Includes and markup entity references resolved by the server software.
 It is a feature of substitution templates.

 Transclusion of source code

 Transclusion of source code into software design or reference materials lets source code be presented within the document, but not interpreted as part of the document, preserving the semantic consistency of the inserted code in relation to its source codebase.

 Transclusion in content management

 In content management for single-source publishing, top-class content management systems increasingly provide for transclusion and substitution.
 Component content management systems, especially, aim to take the modular design principle to its optimal degree.
-MediaWiki provides transclusion and substitution and is a good off-the-shelf option for many smaller organizations (such as smaller nonprofits and SMEs) that may not have the overhead budget for other commercial options; for details, see Component content management system.
+MediaWiki provides transclusion and substitution and is a good off-the-shelf option for many smaller organizations (such as smaller nonprofits and SMEs) that may not have the budget for other commercial options; for details, see Component content management system.

+Implementation in software development

+A common feature in programming languages is the ability of one source code file to transclude, in whole or part, another source code file.
+The part transcluded is interpreted as if it were part of the transcluding file.
+Some of the methods are: